danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 The use of `sus::move()` above doesn't stand out, but even it provides safer defaults to `std::move()` by rejecting a const input.
-With `std::move()` you just get a copy instead with no visible indication that it occured.
+With `std::move()` you just get a copy instead with no visible indication that it occurred.
 And along with the principle of building on its own types, I've used `sus::move()` throughout the library implementation, showing it was not a problem for template code.